 Our auditor, the independent registered public accounting firm that issues the audit report included elsewhere in this report, as an auditor of companies that are traded publicly in the United States and a firm registered with the PCAOB, is subject to laws in the United States pursuant to which the PCAOB conducts regular inspections to assess its compliance with the applicable professional standards.
 Our auditor is headquartered in Manhattan, New York, and has been inspected by the PCAOB on a regular basis with the last inspection in 2018 and an ongoing inspection that started in November 2020.
 However, recent developments with respect to audits of companies with China or Hong Kong operations, such as SPI, create uncertainty about the ability of SPI's auditor to fully cooperate with the PCAOB's request for audit workpapers without the approval of the Chinese authorities.
-As a result, SPI's investors may be deprived of the benefits of PCAOB's oversight of SPI's auditors through such inspections.
+As a result, SPI's investors may be deprived of the benefits of PCAOB's oversight of SPI's auditors through such inspections, and trading in our securities may be prohibited under the Holding Foreign Companies Accountable Act if the PCAOB determines that it cannot inspect or fully investigate our auditor, and NASDAQ may determine to delist our securities.